IBE160/SG-Tony/docs/epics/epic-7-user-experience-help.md

   - Getting Started: "How do I create my first song?", "What are credits?"
   - Norwegian Pronunciation: "What is Uttalelse Bokmål?", "Can I override phonetic changes?"
   - Credits & Payments: "How do credit packages work?", "What payment methods do you accept?"
-  - Premium Features: "What is canvas generation?", "How does mastering work?"
+  - Songs & Library: "How long are songs stored?", "How do I download my songs?"
-  - Troubleshooting: "My song generation failed, why?", "How do I download songs?"
+  - Troubleshooting: "My song generation failed, why?", "Why did my preview sound different?"
 **And** Each FAQ entry is expandable (accordion) with detailed answer **And** Search bar filters FAQs by keyword
 **And** "Still need help?
 Contact us" link at bottom